Finiteness criteria for Gorenstein homological dimension and some invariants of groups: Applications on infinite groups

 Let $k$ be a commutative ring.
 A group $G$ is said to be of type $\Phi_k$ if it has the property that for every $kG$-module $M$, $\textrm{pd}_{kG}M<\infty$ if and only if $\textrm{pd}_{kH}M<\infty$ for every finite subgroup $H$ of $G$.
 These groups were defined over $\mathbb{Z}$ in \cite{Ta}.
 Over a commutative ring $k$ of finite global dimension, every group of finite virtual cohomological dimension and every group which acts on a tree with finite stabilizers is of type $\Phi_k$ (see \cite[Corollary 2.6]{MS}).

 We consider again a commutative ring $k$ and the $kG$-module $B(G,k)$ which consists of all functions from $G$ to $k$ whose image is a finite subset of $k$.
 Then, $B(G,k)$ is $k$-free and $kH$-free for every finite subgroup $H$ of $G$.
-For every element $\lambda \in k$, the constant function $\iota(\lambda)\in B(G,k)$ with value $\lambda$ is invariant under the action of $G$.
+For every $\lambda \in k$, the constant function $\iota(\lambda)\in B(G,k)$ with value $\lambda$ is invariant under the action of $G$.
 The map $\iota: k \rightarrow B(G,k)$ which is defined in this way is then $kG$-linear and $k$-split.
 Indeed, for every fixed element $g\in G$, there exists a $k$-linear splitting for $\iota$ by evaluating functions at $g$.
 Moreover, the cokernel $\overline{B}(G,k)$ of $\iota$ is $k$-free (see \cite[Lemma 3.3]{Kr2} and \cite[Lemma 3.4]{BC}).
 We note that the $kG$-module $B(G,k)$ is a candidate for a weak characteristic module for any group $G$ over any commutative ring $k$.

-\begin{Remark}\rm For every commutative ring $k$ and every group $G$, the $kG$-module $B(G,k)$ is weak characteristic if and only if $\textrm{fd}_{kG}B(G,k)<\infty$.
-Invoking Theorem \ref{theo310} and \cite[Theorem 7.7]{Ste}, it follows that, over any commutative ring $k$ of finite Gorenstein weak global dimension and every $\textsc{LH}\mathfrak{F}$ group $G$, the flat dimension $\textrm{fd}_{kG}B(G,k)$ is finite if and only if there exists a weak characteristic module for $G$ over $k$. \end{Remark}
+\begin{Remark}\rm Given a commutative ring $k$ and a group $G$, the $kG$-module $B(G,k)$ is weak characteristic if and only if $\textrm{fd}_{kG}B(G,k)<\infty$.
+It follows from Theorem \ref{theo310} and \cite[Theorem 6.7]{Ste} that for any commutative ring $k$ of finite Gorenstein weak global dimension and any $\textsc{LH}\mathfrak{F}$ group $G$, the flat dimension $\textrm{fd}_{kG}B(G,k)$ is finite if and only if there exists a weak characteristic module for $G$ over $k$. \end{Remark}